What to Do and See in Mialet

-Miallet, as it is known in the old Occitan dialect, is located in the North Dordogne (Perigord Vert) region of Southwest France.
+Nestled in the lush forests of the Parc Naturel Perigord/Limousin, Mialet (known in the old Occitan dialect as Miallet) is a charming village in the North Dordogne region (Perigord Vert) of Southwest France.

 An aged wooden door with peeling paint and stone arch surround